RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

 **_We'll go through the setup and configuration required to setup pod templates agents in jenkins that will run in an openshift cluster._**

+**_Note: Kubernetes Plugin for jenkins is a Prerequisite for running pod template agents on jenkins_**
 #### First Step: Create Service Account in openshift Cluster

 1. login to openshift cluster using oc login.